 La Tete d’Ail – La Ciotat

-This was one of our favorite meals of the long weekend.
+This was one of our favorite meals of the long weekend in the French Riviera.
 La Tete d’Ail – the head of the garlic.
 Everyone was happy here ~ right on the promenade, the quiet setting, yet bubbly and alive when customers arrived.
 Service was excellent with attentive wait staff and we could order a carafe d’eau (pitcher of water) yay!!

 La Ciotat by night